ApiLogicServer/Docs/docs/Tutorial-Agile.md

 The system automatically creates JSON:APIs, supporting related data access, pagination, optimistic locking, filtering, and sorting.

 UI Developers can use swagger to design their API call, and copy the URI into their JavaScript code.
-APIs are thus self-server - no server coding is required.
+APIs are thus ***self-serve*** no server coding is required.
 UI development is unblocked, Day 1.

 ![Admin App](images/ui-admin/swagger.png)